mcharmas/Android-ReactiveLocation/README.md

 dependencies {
     ...
     compile 'pl.charmas.android:android-reactive-location:0.8@aar'
-    compile 'com.google.android.gms:play-services-location:8.1.0'
-    compile 'io.reactivex:rxjava:1.0.14'
+    compile 'com.google.android.gms:play-services-location:8.4.0' //you can use newer GMS version if you need compile 'io.reactivex:rxjava:1.1.5' //you can override RxJava version if you need

-    //RxAndroid or NotRxAndroid is not required by library compile 'io.reactivex:rxandroid:0.25.0'
+    //RxAndroid nor NotRxAndroid is not required by library compile 'io.reactivex:rxandroid:0.25.0'
 }
 ```